“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 The proposed framework aimed to achieve several objectives: a) to initiate an academic exchange that could expand over time; b) to effectively navigate the complexities of institutional bureaucracies in both Europe and the U.S.; and c) to allow sufficient time for securing research funding and fostering collaborative relationships among leading global institutions.

-Despite these intentions, the public announcement of this volunteer opportunity—shared by a colleague on an online platform in an effort to maximize visibility—was met with criticism from a few students, highlighting broader concerns about the role of unpaid labor in academia.
+Despite these intentions, the public announcement of this volunteer opportunity—shared by a colleague on an online platform in an effort to maximize visibility within the student body—was met with criticism from two students, highlighting broader concerns about the role of unpaid labor in academia.
 Their critiques, while focused on important systemic issues, ultimately led to to the premature termination of the initiative.
 This setback underscored the ongoing challenges faced by LEA, a publication that has long relied on the voluntary contributions of academics.
 The sustained efforts of scholars, who generously offer their time, expertise, and networks, have enabled LEA to thrive and serve as a critical platform for interdisciplinary scholarly and artistic engagement.
 Despite these ongoing difficulties, LEA has consistently provided a valuable platform for both established and emerging scholars, offering a space for rigorous scholarly and artistic engagement in an interdisciplinary field.
 Importantly, it has maintained this commitment to fostering new voices in the arts and humanities without imposing financial barriers, reinforcing its role as an accessible and inclusive resource for the academic community.

 What I had initially resisted, and perhaps overlooked, was the unsettling reality that a new generation, shaped by the very neoliberal policies they profess to critique, often seems content to operate within an exploitative system—as long as their voices of dissent can be heard.
 This paradox reveals a deeper complicity in the structures they oppose, where critique is permitted but rarely paired with tangible, systemic action.

 This experience highlighted my own evolving role within such frameworks—not necessarily to dismantle established systems entirely, but rather to navigate, adapt, and subtly reshape them.
-By carving out spaces within these institutions, I have sought to enable ‘disruptors’ to operate within alternative, if constrained, models of engagement.
+By carving out spaces within these institutions, I have sought to enable “disruptors” to operate within alternative, if constrained, models of engagement.

-In this light, it becomes essential to critically interrogate the definitions of ‘university’ or ‘non-profit publisher.’
+In this light, it becomes essential to critically interrogate the definitions of “university” or “non-profit publisher.”
 What values do these institutions claim to uphold?
 Who is their intended audience?
 And, more importantly, what policies do they implement to meet the evolving demands of that audience?

 One cannot ignore the broader shift in higher education, as it increasingly reflects neoliberal agendas.
 As one scholar aptly notes, “[i]t expresses the policies of neoliberalism, repealing the policies of the New Deal and Great Society, shifting the university from being a public entitlement like high school to more of a pay-as-you-go, privatized service.”
 [1] This commodification of education, driven by market forces, necessitates a reevaluation of our participation in these structures.

-A crisis often serves as a catalyst for reflection, and in this instance, it became evident that the issues at hand were not only systemic but also deeply intertwined with my persistent efforts to foster a collaborative process aimed at long-term goals.
+A problem often serves as a catalyst for reflection, and in this instance, it became evident that the issues at hand were not only systemic but also deeply intertwined with my persistent efforts to foster a collaborative process aimed at long-term goals.
 Both parties—the exploiters and the exploited—seemed willing to operate within the restrictive confines of neoliberal policies, content to maintain a status quo that prioritized short-term individual gains over collective, long-term progress.

 I was forced to confront the disheartening reality that the academic system, along with its participants, increasingly values personal advancement over the cultivation of collegiality, shared commitment, and collective interests.
 The enthusiasm for genuine interdisciplinary collaboration has waned, replaced by an expectation that individuals exploit these synergies primarily for their own benefit, even if doing so risks undermining the very foundations of the enterprise.

 Over the course of a decade, my voluntary work can be conservatively valued between $520,000 and $856,010, a figure that excludes the additional $100,000 spent on travel and accommodation.
-This total reflects my contribution to the broader academic ‘community’ during this period.
+This total reflects my contribution to the broader academic “community” during this period.
 Moreover, factoring in the countless hours I dedicated beyond a standard workweek—often on weekends, holidays, and during periods when European labor laws would have mandated overtime compensation—the true value of my contributions climbs even higher.
 For the purposes of this analysis, I will retain the higher estimate of $856,010.
 This figure underscores not only the extraordinary monetary value but also the immense time commitment involved, which amounted to the equivalent of a second full-time job.

 Had I been compensated for my efforts, the amount would have sufficed to purchase a luxury vehicle, such as a Porsche, highlighting the staggering personal financial cost that I absorbed.
 This substantial sum represents a burden that the academic and publishing industries have largely evaded while benefiting from the work I contributed freely.
 Despite these realities, my contributions have played a pivotal role in advancing interdisciplinary arts scholarship, fostering new research, and creating opportunities for emerging voices in the field.